slub/vkviewer/doc-pak/Install.md

 # Install instruction for the vkviewer application

-The vkviewer uses the Pyramid-Webframework, which is based on Python, a PostgreSQL database and for the georeferencing client a mapserver and gdal.
-The easiest way for installing the necessary libraries is the creating of python virtual environment.

-## Package dependencies (on a debian system)
+Actual the vkviewer project contains two parts.
+On part is the portal application.
+The portal application is mainly based on the <a href="http://www.pylonsproject.org/">python pyramid webframework </a> and uses a <a href="http://www.postgresql.org/">PostgreSQL / PostGIS</a> database as database backend.
+The portal application contains `python` and `javascript` code for searching, displaying and georeferencing historic plane survey sheets.
+Next to the portal application the georeference directory contains a georeferencedaemon.
+This daemon has it own setting files and could be run on a seperate system.
+It main task is to update the different data backends of the spatial data infrastructure.
+Especially to push changes on the georeference data to the services.

+## Installation of the vkviewer portal application (debian)

+### Package Dependencies

-	* Postgresql 9.1 / PostGis 1.5
+	* postgresql-9.1 (>9.1) / postgis (1.5)
-	* libgdal1  1.9 / libgdal1-dev / python-gdal
+	* libgdal1  (1.9) / libgdal1-dev / python-gdal
 	* python-mapscript
 	* python-dev
 	* cgi-mapserver
+	* imagemagick

-## Creating of python virtual environment
+### Creating of python virtual environment

-For creating the virtual envrionment the tool `virtualenv` (could be install thorugh python-virtualenv) is used.
+For creating the virtual envrionment the tool `virtualenv` (could be install through python-virtualenv) is used.
 Frist we create the virtual environment.

 	virtualenv --no-site-packages python_env

 Than we install pyramid together with the needed python libraries.

-	./python_env/bin/easy_install pyramid pyramid_mako SQLAlchemy==0.8.3 psycopg2 WebHelpers pyramid_tm waitress Babel lingua PIL requests python-daemon
+	./python_env/bin/easy_install pyramid pyramid_mako SQLAlchemy==0.8.3 psycopg2 WebHelpers pyramid_tm waitress Babel lingua PIL requests lockfile python-daemon

-After that we manually add the gdal and mapscript bindings.apt-g
+After that we manually add the gdal and mapscript bindings from the system wide installation.

     ln -s /usr/lib/python2.7/dist-packages/gdal* ./python_env/lib/python2.7/site-packages/
 	ln -s /usr/lib/python2.7/dist-packages/MapScript-6.0.1.egg-info ./python_env/lib/python2.7/site-packages/